Shopify/eng-intern-assessment-data/README.md

 - Feel free to ask any clarifying questions by creating an issue in this repository.

 Good luck, and we look forward to reviewing your work!

+I created a setup_schema.py and a add_csv.sh in the sql and data directories respectively.
+Used those to setup the schema and import the csv's